varivashyap/Agentic-and-Generative-AI-Project/SETUP_GUIDE.md

 ### Manual LLM Download (One-time)

-The LLM model needs to be downloaded manually:
+The LLM models need to be downloaded manually.
+You can download one or all three:

 ```bash
 # Create models directory